New Hampshire’s Omni Mt Washington Hotel is a step back in time

-The 200-room pearl white Spanish Renaissance structure has the majestic Mount Washington for its focal companion.
+The 200-room pearl-white Spanish Renaissance structure has the majestic Mount Washington as its focal companion.
 From a distance, the distinctive red roof gives it an Alpine feel.
 The main hotel has over 900 ft. of verandah that captures the heart of the Presidential Range.

 Upon entry, you will step back 100 years.
 Huge stone fireplaces and a grand lobby will mark a period in time not found in many places today.
 It takes you back to the days when a vacation meant enjoying your companions, nature, and place.